Runchuan-BU/Video-AI-Segmenter/product-thinking.md

 - **Role separation increases clarity**: Each user has a focused job, reducing mistakes.
 - **Reviewer is intentionally distinct from Annotator**: To maintain objective quality control.
-- **Admin avoids editing segments**: To maintain audit traceability and control scope.
+- **Admin avoids editing segments**: To maintain audit traceability and control scope, but can fully manage comment lifecycle.

 ---